JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 ### Token-Based Authentication

-Allows users to authenticate using the [access tokens](managing-your-user-account.md#Managing+Access+Tokens) that they can create and invalidate themselves.
+Allows users to authenticate via [access tokens](managing-your-user-account.md#Managing+Access+Tokens) that they can create and invalidate themselves.

-This authentication module is enabled by defualt.
+This authentication module is enabled by default.

 ### Windows Domain Authentication